Cart

 We recommend only using the official JackRabbit Extra Battery accessory as well as the official JackRabbit charger that came with your JackRabbit.
 We cannot guarantee the effectiveness or safety of third party accessories.

-Please watch the following video if you need any more help.
+Please watch this video if you need any more help.
 This video is for JackRabbits that use a key to lock the battery but it applies to all types of JackRabbits.

 Installing and Adjusting